 Reusable takeaways from this voice.

-- Open with a strong question or all-caps bold claim in the first line; 23% of top tweets use questions, and the biggest winners lead with high-force hooks like “Want to get inside your customers’ heads?”
-(21 likes) and “ARCHIVE APP IS THE NUMBER ONE TRENDING APP...”
-(44 likes, 4 RTs).
+- Open with a question or a bold all-caps claim in the first line, because those are the top-performing hooks and appear across the best tweets: “Want to get inside your customers’ heads?” reached 21 likes, and “ARCHIVE APP IS THE NUMBER ONE TRENDING APP…” reached 44 likes and 4 RTs.

-- Write announcement-led posts around concrete milestones, launches, and reveals; announcement is the best-performing format at 3 average engagement across 19 tweets, while analysis averages 0 across 2 tweets and short_punch averages 0 across 1 tweet.
+- Write announcement-style posts when you have real news, and frame them as milestones, launches, rankings, or funding events; announcements average 3 engagement across 19 tweets, while analysis averages 0 across 2 tweets and short_punch averages 0 across 1 tweet.

 Format performance